tomaszp-infopark/example_app/README.md

 bundle exec rake scrivito:migrate scrivito:migrate:publish
 ```

-Please note, the migrations require the tenant to be empty.
-If your tenant only contains data
+Please note that the migrations require the tenant to be empty.
+If your tenant already
-that is disposable, you can delete your existing tenant and create another one from scratch
+contains data but is disposable, you can delete it and create another one from scratch using
-using the dashboard at [scrivito.com](https://scrivito.com/dashboard).
-The new tenant will
+the dashboard at [scrivito.com](https://scrivito.com/dashboard).
+The new tenant comes with
-have new credentials, so you will have to update the configuration file.
+new credentials, so you will need to update the configuration file.

 ## Example Content